FISCO-BCOS/FISCO-BCOS-DOC/en/docs/tutorial/enterprise_quick_start.md

 ./generator --add_group ./group/group.1.genesis  ~/generator-C/nodeC
 ```

 Currently, `FISCO BCOS` does not support file hot update.
-It is necessary to restart the node after adding gensis block of group1 to agencyC node.
+It is necessary to restart the node after adding genesis block of group1 to agencyC node.

 restart agencyC node: